Invest in an Index or Trade?

 It always surprises me when friends or family say “you’re lucky” after seeing the fruits of trading.
 The truth is I have missed countless nights out, moments with those I care about and other events that most would consider ‘fun’. the truth is, I am comfortable with acknowledging that and still want to learn and know more.
 Trading is like any profession that requires a high degree of precision and skill.

 If a surgeon was trained on Youtube would you let him slice you open?
 I certainly hope not.
 Trading is no different.
 It takes years of practical experience to understand the theory and put it together in the real world.
+To invest or trade might seem like a simple question to most, but it holds many, many underlying layers.

 As a long term index investor.
 Expect to put in 1 hour per month.
 As a trader, sometimes 10 hours of my day goes into learning more, developing myself and watching the charts.
 It’s a lifestyle change!